2015-11-06, 12:56p – Craigslist Alert

 As I talked to everyone, I did ask if I could get copies of the pictures and everyone said they would.
 Roger (the neighbor who signed the sale agreement) said he’d like to see the car running again and hoped that I’d bring it by for a show.
 I agreed and said I’d call John’s parents to setup a Saturday – and be sure to have them tell Roger.

-The DMC mechanic left and we left shortly thereafter, headed to DMC California.
+The mechanic left and we left shortly thereafter, headed to the fake DMC.

 We spent about 30 minutes there, doing a quick form and talking about the maintenance, then touring the shop to look at all the other DeLoreans they had and were working on.
 I asked if it it would be possible to be driving before the Christmas holiday, and he said most likely that will be possible.